Malegr0/hwr_presentation_downloader/README.md

 # hwr_presentation_downloader

 ## About the Project
-This project is to make it easier to get the presented slides of professors when they decide to not upload them in moodle.
+This project is to make it easier to get the presented slides of professors in BigBlueButton when they are uploaded as pdf's.